jheel2006/daah/_posts/2025-02-08-assignment-1.md

 ## References:

-- Berry, D. M. (2019). _What are the Digital Humanities?_ British Academy, 13 February.
+- Berry, D. M. (2019). *What are the Digital Humanities?* British Academy, 13 February.
-- Rockwell, G., & Sinclair, S. (2017). _False Positives: Opportunities and Dangers in Big-Data Text Analysis_.
+- Rockwell, G., & Sinclair, S. (2017). *False Positives: Opportunities and Dangers in Big-Data Text Analysis*.
-- Punjabi, H. A. (n.d.). _Harry Potter Books & Fanfiction - An Analysis of Words_.
+- Punjabi, H. A. (n.d.). *Harry Potter Books & Fanfiction - An Analysis of Words*.
 Retrieved from [Haider Ali Punjabi's Blog](https://blog.haideralipunjabi.com/posts/harry-potter-books-fanfiction-an-analysis-of-words).
 - WordCounter.
-(2015, November 23). _How Many Words Are There in the Harry Potter Book Series?_.
+(2015, November 23). *How Many Words Are There in the Harry Potter Book Series?*.
 Retrieved from [WordCounter Blog](https://wordcounter.net/blog/2015/11/23/10922_how-many-words-harry-potter.html).
+- Rowling, J. K. (1997). *Harry Potter and the Sorcerer’s Stone*.
+Bloomsbury (UK), Scholastic (US).
+- Rowling, J. K. (2007). *Harry Potter and the Deathly Hallows*.
+Bloomsbury (UK), Scholastic (US).
+- Lyingleia. (n.d.). *And I Will Find You*.
+Retrieved from [FanFiction.net / Archive of Our Own (insert link if available)].